benmiller314/cdm2021spring/plans/lesson-11.md

    <li> An updated <strong>assets.md</strong> file, now with the files you're actually obtained.
 As you go, add source documentation for any outside sources – and your permission to use them (e.g. licenses, fair use; see <em>Writer/Designer</em> p.
 160-165). </li>
    <li>An <strong>exported .png file</strong>.
 As with Audacity, GIMP's default save mode is a complex / modular "project file," of type .xcf; should the project fail to load, it would be great to have a simple image file as a backup.
 We won't be able to see how you achieved your layout, but we will be able to see the image. <ul><li><em>Sweet bonus:</em> you'll also be able to <a href="https://docs.github.com/en/free-pro-team@latest/github/managing-files-in-a-repository/rendering-and-diffing-images">use GitHub history to compare one .png to another</a>, side by side, or even slide to reveal the change.
 Pretty cool, no?</li></ul></li>
    </ul>

+Where possible, bear in mind the [guiding thoughts from above](#3-guiding-thoughts-for-studio--5-15-min)